-Three Audience Choice Awards are voted for by paper ballot every year, the Documentary Feature Award sponsored by Florentine Films with a $1,000 cash prize; the Documentary Shorts Award with a $500 cash prize; and the Narrative Shorts Award with a $500 cash prize.
-Winners are announced at the Saturday night Awards Ceremony.
+Each year, three Audience Choice Awards are voted for by paper and virtual ballot, the Documentary Feature Award, sponsored by Florentine Films with a $1,000 cash prize; the Documentary Shorts Award, with a $500 cash prize; and the Narrative Shorts Award with a $500 cash prize.
+Winners are announced at the close of the festival.

-The highlight of the film festival is the Jonathan Daniels Award, sponsored by the Jonathan Daniels Center for Social Responsibility and presented at the Saturday night Awards Ceremony.
-It is given to a filmmaker(s) whose film demonstrates artistic excellence combined with awareness around a social justice issue.
+The highlight of the film festival is the Jonathan Daniels Award, presented during a special Awards Ceremony held after the winning film is screened.
+It is given to a filmmaker(s) whose film demonstrates artistic excellence and awareness around a social justice issue.

 Past recipients have included

 Ken Burns, Sarah Burns and David McMahon for The Central Park Five (2013)

 Edet Belzberg for Watchers of the Sky (2014)